tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinhouse.md

 con1: Fees range from 6-10%
 con2:
 con3:
-summary: Coinhouse, based in Paris, France, allows users to buy bitcoin with a 3D secure credit or debit card, or with Neosurf prepaid cards.
+summary: Coinhouse, based in Paris, France, lets users in France buy bitcoin with a 3D secure credit card or debit card, or with Neosurf prepaid cards.
+summarylong: Coinhouse, based in Paris, France, lets users buy bitcoin with a 3D secure credit card or debit card, or with Neosurf prepaid cards.
+Coinhouse has plans to expand its service to the rest of Europe in early-2016.
 privacy_score: 1
 privacy_width: 10
 limits_score: 5